mijung-kim/2018_winter_internship/README.md

   - Application of machine learning for image classification.
   - Application of machine learning for STT (Speech-To-Text).
   - The concept of virtual environment, and thereby how to use docker, or any other virtual environment tools.
+  - Usage of Github as sharing tool for codes.